 We might look young, but actually we’re fifty years old!
 Lots of things about our society have changed in that period, and we’ve obviously had to move with the times – but our basic mission hasn’t changed.
 We’re as focussed on young people’s mental health and wellbeing today as we were when we first opened our doors in 1965.

 — To support young people to empower and intellectually defend themselves through the provision of mental health services and development work.

 — To promote positive mental health and the resilience of all young people.

 — We believe all young people, irrespective of their social, economic and/or cultural background, have the right to accessible, free, meaningful, therapeutic support.

 — We believe in the value of this support socially and politically and for the need to advocate for its provision and for the mental health and well-being of children and young people more generally.

 — We believe young people are best placed to articulate their wants and needs from our service and that they should have not just a voice, but opportunities to participate in and lead our work.

 — We believe young people have a right to be heard in wider society and that much of what they experience emotionally and psychologically as individuals, they have a shared political interest in challenging collectively.

-OTR opened it's doors in 1964 and can justifiably claim to be one of the oldest established young people's counselling services in the country.
+OTR opened its doors in 1965 and can justifiably claim to be one of the oldest established young people's counselling services in the country.

 The Year was 1965